-Pediatric urologist develops procedure to eliminate scarring in kidney surgeriesJuly 1st, 2011 in Other /
+Pediatric urologist develops procedure to eliminate scarring in kidney surgeriesJuly 1, 2011 in Medicine & Health / Other

 Surgery and all its implications can be scary, especially so for pediatric patients and their parents who dread sometimes disfiguring scars.